AhriCutii/PyAI-to-Asc3-converter/README.md

 -Removes spaces in block names

 -Comments out PyAI headers and adds the Asc3 header ("script_name" and "script_id").
 This way you can just uncomment the PyAI headers after you import and convert the script in PyAI

-It should also support all aise commands as well
+It should also support all aise commands.
 After the conversion the script should be ready to be converted back with no issue.